Universality for two-dimensional critical cellular automata: Approximately internally filled sets

 \begin{proof} Let us write $m(D):=\min\big\{w(D),h(D)\big\}$ and $M(D):=\max\big\{w(D),h(D)\big\}$.
 Suppose the $\stabu$-droplet $D$ is internally spanned.
 Then by Lemma~\ref{le:extremalspan}, $D\cap A$ must contain at least $\Omega\big(M(D)\big)$ sites.
 The probability that this occurs is at most

 for some $\delta,\delta'>0$, as required. \end{proof}

-The final lemma of this subsection will be used in Section~\ref{se:hierarchies} as part of an induction argument to prove the existence of `good and satisfied hierarchies' for internally spanned droplets; see the definitions and Lemma~\ref{le:goodsat} contained within that section for details.
+The final lemma of this subsection will be used in Section~\ref{se:hierarchies} as part of an induction argument to prove the existence of `good and satisfied hierarchies' for internally spanned droplets (see Definitions~\ref{de:hierarchy}--\ref{def:satisfied} and Lemma~\ref{le:goodsat} for details).